SpaceShipOne flight 17P

 Flight 17P of SpaceShipOne was a spaceflight in the Tier One program that took place on October 4, 2004.
 It was the second competitive flight in the Ansari X Prize competition to demonstrate a non-governmental reusable crewed spacecraft, and is hence also referred to as the X2 flight.
 It was a successful flight, winning the X PRIZE.
+As of this is the last solo spaceflight in history.